ElisabethHassan/EcoPlanner/README.md

 # EcoPlanner
 EcoPlanner is an eco-friendly travel planner that gives users sustainable travel options, calculate their carbon footprint, and explore eco-conscious destinations.
 It is backed by CarbonInterface API (https://www.carboninterface.com/) which is used to calculate the carbon footprint of both drive and flight.
+Users can type in their travel distance or starting/destination flight locations and will be returned with their carbon footprint.

 ## Getting Started
 To run the program...